 - Renewable Energy Projects: University of Delaware Wind Turbine (2 megawatts, partnership with UD and DEMEC)

-- National Utility Awards: Gold Level Reliable Public Power Provider (RP3) Designation and First Place Safety Award of Excellence from the American Public Power Association (APPA)
+- National Utility Awards: Gold Level Reliable Public Power Provider (RP3) Designation and Excellence in Reliability Award from the American Public Power Association (APPA)